AgoraDesk-LocalMonero/insta-image-viewer/README.md

 ## Features

-* Show a single image or a swipeable list of images
+* Show a single image in a full screen mode
 * Use pinch & zoom to zoom in and out of images
 * No dependencies besides Flutter
 * Callbacks for `onPageChanged` and `onViewerDismissed`